Terms and Conditions

 - Parents/Caregivers are liable for late fees at a rate of $2 per minute for collecting your children after the booking time.
 Late fees are invoiced separately from the main booking fees.

 - If you have not collected your child by the end of the programme, and we cannot reach you, we will phone the child’s emergency contact and request that the child be collected immediately.
 Please ensure your emergency contacts are aware of their responsibilities.
+Where a child has not been collected an hour after programme finish time, and we are unable to contact the parent/caregiver and emergency contacts, the child will be placed in the care of the NZ Police.

 Transportation of your child